dldevinc/variations/README.md

-# ajax-views
+# variations
-A simple interface tyhat allows to process images.
+A simple interface that allows to process images.

 ## Compatibility
 * `python` >= 3.4